PX4/PX4-user_guide/en/advanced_config/pid_tuning_guide_fixedwing.md

 All L1 parameters are described [here](../advanced_config/parameter_reference.md#fw-l1-control).

 - [FW_L1_PERIOD](../advanced_config/parameter_reference.md#FW_L1_PERIOD) - This is the L1 distance and defines the tracking
-  point ahead of the aircraft it is following .
+  point ahead of the aircraft it's following.
 A value of 25 meters works for most aircraft.
 A value of 16-18 will still work, and provide a sharper response.
 Shorten slowly during tuning until response is sharp without oscillation.